M1000S/mcu_flash/README.md

 - Single script to update all mcus bootloader and application.
 - Keep mcu configurations in seperate directory with clear naming

+## How it works
+- Flashing is done with katapult flash tool
+- <b>Updating katapult is done via deployer.
+Ensure the option is set in katapult make config!</b>
+- For mcus connected via USB
+    - Katapult is flashed via USB (katapult make must be configured for USB)
+    - Klipper is flashed via USB (klipper make must be configured for USB)
+- For mcus connected via CAN
+    - Katapult is flashed via CAN (katapult make must be configured for CAN)
+    - Klipper is flashed via CAN (klipper make must be configured for CAN)
+- For mcus connected via USB but used as USB to CAN BRIDGE
+    - Katapult is flashed via USB (katapult make must be configured for USB, not for USB to CAN Bridge!)
+    - Klipper is flashed via CAN (klipper make must be configured for USB to CAN Bridge!)
+- klipper must alwys be updated after katapult is updated.<br>
+  (Reason is that the deployer is flashed into klipper memory area.
+Then it updates the bootloader)
 ## Usage
 ### Prerequisites
 - All mcus are flashed with katapult bootloader
 - Default install directories needed